oncodash/oncodashkb/README.md

 ## Overview

+OncodashKB is a set of modules to create a reproducible semantic knowledge graph from existing tabular databases, with the aim of helping finding actionable drugs against cancers.

-OncodashKB is a data conversion tool that extracts data from Oncodash' tables and feed them in a graph database.
+As of now, our main use case is a data conversion tool that extracts data from Oncodash' tables (about ovarian cancer) and feed them in a graph database.

 Under the hood, it uses [Biocypher](https://biocypher.org) as the main tool for doing the ontology alignment